computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 meetup](http://brooklynjs.com/).
 If you can't get a ticket to the event, the bar is still a good place to catch a glimpse of a local JavaScript celebrity like Jenn Schiffer or Steve Klabnik.
 The place has a good atmosphere, airy with nice lighting and acoustics.
 The menu is varied and extensive.
-It opens early, so seats with outlets can be hard to find, and closes around midnight (relatively early).
+But it opens early, so seats with outlets can be hard to find, and closes around midnight (relatively early).